Falafel: Nutrition

 Homemade falafel is typically around 35% water, 32% carbohydrates, 13% protein, and 18% fat (table).
 In a reference amount of 100 g, homemade falafel supplies 333 calories and is a rich source (20% or more of the Daily Value, DV) of folate (20% DV), several dietary minerals, and dietary fiber (table).
 Falafel can be baked to avoid the high fat content associated with frying in oil.

 Politics

+Falafel has taken on a politicized role in various middle eastern countries with arguments over its geographic origin, and accusations of cultural appropriation.

 Arguments over the relative importance of the dish in various cuisines is an example of gastronationalism.
 In particular, discussion centers around the adoption of the dish into Israeli cuisine as an example of cultural appropriation.
-The chickpea version of the falafel has been adopted into Israeli cuisine, where it now features prominently and has been called a national dish of Israel – an attribution that Palestinians and other Arabs have criticized.
+The chickpea version has been adopted into Israeli cuisine, where it features prominently and has been called a national dish of Israel, a designation Palestinians and other Arabs have criticized.